Put the Pedal to the Metal With the Accelerator Oscillator

-Naturally, keeping tabs of the value of the Acceleration Oscillator, as a derivative of another indicator that itself uses multiple moving averages, would be irksome in the extreme by way of manual calculations.
+Naturally, keeping tabs of the value of the Acceleration Oscillator, as a derivative of another indicator that itself uses multiple moving averages, would be irksome in the extreme, by way of manual calculations.
 The good news is, of course, that manual calculations are not needed, because MetaTrader 4 will take care of it all for you.
-Let's now take a look at how the Accelerator Oscillator features in MetaTrader 4.

 Using the Accelerator Oscillator in MetaTrader 4

-Using the Acceleration Oscillator in MetaTrader 4 is straightforward as it comes as one of the standard indicators bundled with the platform.
-The standard indicators in MetaTrader 4 are sorted into the four broad categories of Trend, Oscillators, Volumes, and Bill Williams.
+Using the Acceleration Oscillator in MetaTrader 4 is straightforward, as it comes as one of the standard indicators bundled with the platform.
+The standard indicators in MetaTrader 4 are sorted into the four broad categories of: Trend, Oscillators, Volumes, and Bill Williams.
 Although it is an oscillator, the Accelerator Oscillator is classified in MT4 as being a Bill Williams indicator first and foremost.
-Therefore, it's in the Bill Williams folder that you'll find it.
-In fact, it is the first listed item in that folder within MT4's Navigator as shown in the image below:
+Therefore, it's in the Bill Williams folder in MT4.
+In fact, it is the first listed item in that folder within MT4's 'Navigator' as shown in the image below:

 Accelerator Oscillator Trading Strategy

 If you are buying with the indicator below the zero line, or selling above the zero line, the momentum is against you.
-This requires extra confirmation and consequently you should look for three successive bars to open a trade.
-That is, three consecutive red bars are required to sell above the zero line.
+This requires extra confirmation, and consequently, you should look for three successive bars to open a trade.
+That is, three consecutive red bars that are required to sell above the zero line.
 Likewise, three consecutive green bars are required to buy below the zero line.

-Bill Williams designed the Accelerator Oscillator to provide the earliest indications possible to changes in the trend, and he claimed it gives traders a significant advantage in the market.
-Of course, the only way to build any true confidence, not to mention proficiency, in a strategy is for each individual to give it a try.
-Our Demo Trading Account allows you to do this with true market prices, but without risking any money while you are still building your confidence up.
+Bill Williams designed the Accelerator Oscillator to provide the earliest indications possible to changes in the trend, and he claimed that it gives traders a significant advantage in the market.
+Of course, the only way to build any true confidence, not to mention proficiency in a strategy is for each individual to give it a try.
+A demo trading account enables you to do this with true market prices, but without risking any money while you are still building your confidence up.